-Although this spice used to be common in the UK, it has never been out of favour in Lebanon, Turkey, Armenian and Iran.
-One of the key ingredients in za’atar mixture, it’s loved for its lemony kick.
-Scattered over fattoush and fried eggs, many in Lebanon harvest their own berries to dry and crush for their own larder.
+Although sumac once a common culinary spice in the UK, it has been a constant companion in cooking in the eastern Mediterranean and Iran.
+In Lebanon it is one of the key ingredients in za’atar giving the mixture of origanum syriacum, thyme and sesame seeds a refreshing lemony kick.
+Scattered over fattoush, fried eggs or tomatoes it brings out the flavour in so many things.
+Many in Lebanon harvest the berries to dry and crush for their own larder.

 Keep in a cool, dark place to preserve its sharp citrusy properties.